tensorflow/tfjs-website/source/tutorials/custom-operations.md

 * `void setOutput(float value)`

-  * In WebGL, there are no random writes, so we can only set the output for a single cell (equivalent to `gl_FragCoord = vec4(value, 0.0, 0.0, 0.0)`).
+  * In WebGL, there are no random writes, this sets the output value for the coordinate where the fragment shader is rub (equivalent to `gl_FragCoord = vec4(value, 0.0, 0.0, 0.0)`).

 * `indexType getOutputCoords()`

   * Where `indexType` is one of `int | ivec2 | ivec3 | ivec4 | ivec5 | ivec6`.

   * Returns an `int` if the output tensor is rank-0 or rank-1, otherwise returns an `ivecN` where N == rank.
-This is the coordinate of the cell in the output tensor this thread will write to.
+This is the coordinate of the cell in the output tensor this program will write to.

 * Tensorflow.js generates GLSL functions to sample from the input tensors.
 These are of the form: